 - (4) The business describes to the consumer the categories of records that may contain personal information that it did not search because it meets the conditions stated above. - (d) A business shall not disclose in response to a request to know a consumer's Social Security number, driver's license number or other government-issued identification number, financial account number, any health insurance or medical identification number, an account password, security questions and answers, or unique biometric data generated from measurements or technical analysis of human characteristics.
 The business shall, however, inform the consumer with sufficient particularity that it has collected the type of information.
 For example, a business shall respond that it collects "unique biometric data including a fingerprint scan" without disclosing the actual fingerprint scan data. - (e) If a business denies a consumer's verified request to know specific pieces of personal information, in whole or in part, because of a conflict with federal or state law, or an exception to the CCPA, the business shall inform the requestor and explain the basis for the denial, unless prohibited from doing so by law.
 If the request is denied only in part, the business shall disclose the other information sought by the consumer. - (f) A business shall use reasonable security measures when transmitting personal information to the consumer. - (g) If a business maintains a password-protected account with the consumer, it may comply with a request to know by using a secure self-service portal for consumers to access, view, and receive a portable copy of their personal information if the portal fully discloses the personal information that the consumer is entitled to under the CCPA and these regulations, uses reasonable data security controls, and complies with the verification requirements set forth in Article 5. - (h) In response to a request to know, a business shall provide all the personal information it has collected and maintains about the consumer on or after January 1, 2022, including beyond the 12-month period preceding the business's receipt of the request, unless doing so proves impossible or would involve disproportionate effort.
 That information shall include any personal information that the business's service providers or contractors obtained as a result of providing services to the business.
-If a business claims that providing personal information that 12-month period would be impossible or would involve disproportionate effort, the business claims that providing personal information that includes shall provide the consumer a detailed explanation that includes enough facts to give a consumer a meaningful understanding as to why the business cannot provide personal information beyond the 12-month period of time, the 12-month period covered by a consumer's verifiable request to know referenced in Civil Code section 1798.130, subdivision (a)(2), shall run from the date the business receives the request, regardless of the time required to verify the request. - (i) A service provider or contractor shall provide assistance to the business in responding to a verifiable consumer request to know, including by providing the business the consumer's personal information it has in its possession that it obtained as a result of providing services to the business.
+If a business claims that providing personal information beyond the 12-month period would be impossible or would involve disproportionate effort, the business shall provide the consumer a detailed explanation that includes enough facts to give a consumer a meaningful understanding as to why the business cannot provide personal information beyond the 12-month period.
+The business shall not simply state that it is impossible or would require disproportionate effort.
+Unless otherwise specified by the business to cover a longer period of time, the 12-month period covered by a consumer's verifiable request to know referenced in Civil Code section 1798.130, subdivision (a)(2), shall run from the date the business receives the request, regardless of the time required to verify the request. - (i) A service provider or contractor shall provide assistance to the business in responding to a verifiable consumer request to know, including by providing the business the consumer's personal information it has in its possession that it obtained as a result of providing services to the business.